eshazen/epic-car-control/SoftwareLog.md

 **2025-06-08** Version 10

-Another attempt to fix the EEPROM code
+Another attempt to fix the EEPROM code.
+Seems ok.
+Programmed (40) boards for 2025 class.

 **2025-06-03** Version 9